okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 1. In the **Used for** section, select **Authentication and recovery** for the **This authenticator can be used for** field.
 1. Click **Add**.

-### Step 3: Update Application sign on policy for multiple factors
+### Step: Update the Application sign-on policy for multiple factors

 1. Select **Applications** > **Applications** from the left navigation menu.
 1. From the **Applications** page, select the application that you created